Black Friday History

 History of Black Friday

+In history, this day was a stock market catastrophe that took place on Sept 24, 1869.
+After a period of uncontrolled speculation, the price of gold dropped, and the markets crashed.
+Since 2005, Black Friday has remained the busiest shopping day in the United States.
 Thanksgiving is celebrated on the last Thursday of November.
-When in 1939, five-Thursday November passed, business leaders asked President Franklin D. Roosevelt to move the holiday back a week so that the holiday shopping season could start earlier.
-President Franklin agreed and after several years, Americans settled into celebrating Thanksgiving on the 4th Thursday in November so that retailers can start holiday sales before December.
+In 1939, during a five-Thursday November, business leaders asked President Franklin D. Roosevelt to move the holiday back a week so that the holiday shopping season could start earlier.
+President Franklin agreed and, after several years, Americans settled into celebrating Thanksgiving on the 4th Thursday in November so that retailers can start holiday sales before December.

 Origin of the Black Friday Name